’Add watermarks to documents in SharePoint’

 vAlign="optional (top, middle, bottom)" />

-The text stored in the content attribute may contain embedded field codes such as the date or current page number.
+The content attribute can include embedded field codes, such as the date or current page number, for dynamic watermarking.

 <text